Clifford Saron, Principal Investigator

 |

-Anthony Zanesco, PhD - Consulting Scholar, Former Doctoral Student
+Anthony Zanesco, PhD

 The primary focus of my research is to investigate the mental training of sustained attention and the long-term cognitive consequences of meditation practice.
 To this aim, I have been principally involved in several large longitudinal studies of intensive meditation practice from which I have published in the domains of sustained attention, response inhibition, and mind wandering using behavioral and electrophysiological (EEG) methodologies.
 Other aspects of my research involve meditation-state related brain activity using EEG, emotional responsivity and compassion using FACS (Facial Action Coding System) and psychophysiology, and investigations of health and stress-related biological markers in meditation practitioners.